jiug/Course-7/README.md

 The following graph shows the most influential factors.
 <img alt="Influence of features" src="./images/image-2.png" with="450" height="350">

-Is important to mention that tenure may be an important factor related to the clustering that was described in the previous epigraph.
-Employees with not too high satisfaction and very low evaluation tend to leave the company (in a business scenario this could be identified as getting fired) only when their tenure is below 4 years.
+Is important to mention that tenure may be an important factor related to the clustering as described in the previous epigraph.
+Employees with not too high satisfaction and very low evaluation tend to leave the company (presumably getting fired) only when their tenure is below 4 years.
 The same region of the graph is quite depopulated for tenure above 4 years.

 Seeing these results, in particular that the number of projects seems to be highly influential, further inspection on this was needed and a new pattern was revealed.